QIanGua/qiangua.github.io/content/post/writing-hugo-blog-in-org-subtree-export.md

 ## Heading {#heading}

-This post will be exported ad `content/posts/writing-hugo-blog-in-org-subtree-export.md`.
+This post will be exported as `content/posts/writing-hugo-blog-in-org-subtree-export.md`.

 ## Code fragment {#code-fragment}